anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 labeler = GoldLabeler(gold)
 ```

-However, if you would like to label the data with a Command-line interface because you do not already have a gold dataset, we provide a class called CLILabeler.
+Additionally, if you would like to label the data with a Command-line interface because you do not already have a gold dataset, we provide a class called CLILabeler.
 Here is an example for how you would use the CLILabeler rather than the GoldLabeler:

 ```
 from active_matcher.labeler import CLILabeler